About

 Professionals sitting around a table having a meeting

 Gain foundational skills and knowledge required to successfully manage and lead a nuclear energy program.
-The school will cover a broad range of topics, including greenfield nuclear deployment, and opportunities challenges of introducing nuclear to a new jurisdiction.
+The school will cover a broad range of topics, including greenfield nuclear deployment, and the opportunities and challenges of introducing nuclear to a new jurisdiction.

 Course Topics